nullhardware/nullhardware-website/_reference/Hacking-101/picoCTF-2022-Greatest-Hits/solfire.md

 }
 ```

-Aha!
-We get to specify some instruction data and call a single instruction on our smart contract.
+**Aha!** We get to specify some instruction data and call a single instruction on our smart contract.
 If, after the transaction executes, the user's account balance is > 50,000 lamports then the flag will be printed.

 **All we have to do is turn our measly 10 lamports into over 50,000 lamports in a single transaction! _How hard could that be_...**

 ## Decoding the eBPF Smart Contract

-The next problem is decoding this `solfire.so` binary.
+The next problem is decoding this pesky `solfire.so` binary.
 Apparently there are some [ghidra plugins](https://github.com/Toizi/eBPF-for-Ghidra) for that, but getting those to work would probably mean compiling some java.
-Since compiling java and dealing with setting up the environment and plugins correctly is my least favourite thing in the world - let's instead see if we can crack this nut in a **more difficult** and **time consuming** way.
+Since compiling java and dealing with setting up the environment and plugins correctly is my least favourite thing in the world - let's instead see if we do this in a **more difficult** and **time consuming** way.

 In general `readelf` does seem to understand the binary.
 It's a dynamic library, so let's see what functions it exports: